-Political & economic stable jurisdiction with strong government support to entrepreneurs.
+A politically and economically stable jurisdiction, with strong government support for entrepreneurs.

-All significant benefits to moving your business to Malta explained within an in-depth review.
+We can explain all benefits for moving your business to Malta in this an in-depth review.

 The most challenging aspect for entrepreneurs looking to establish themselves in a foreign jurisdiction is often in opening a corporate bank account.
 Without this in place, many company moves or formations fail.

 We have an 89% success rate in opening bank accounts for foreign companies.
 With over 20 years of experience, our corporate banking team is able to select the most secure and reliable banking solutions for your business, and advise you on the steps you need to take to achieve success.

 Many high net worth individuals are keen to gain Malta citizenship or residency.
 Our highly-experienced Citizenship Team understands your needs, whether they are financial, political, or for safety and well-being reasons.
 We work closely with our clients to advise, support and action the most suitable routes to citizenship for their circumstances.

 We offer three programmes designed to suit your individual circumstances.

 Each of them has its own details and requirements, and our team will work with you every step of the way.

 Malta Trust or Private Foundation – which suits you best?
 We shall help you to take the best decision!

 Strong asset protection, management and preservation of wealth for future generations.